Ensembl/ensembl-genes-metadata/README.md

 4. **Run STAR Alignment**: Align the subsampled FASTQ files to the provided genome assembly using the STAR aligner, then store the results into the database.

+## Batching

+The batching option is available to process species with a huge amount of rnaseq data.
+The batches can be created via src/python/ensembl/genes/metadata/transcriptomic/check_for_transcriptomic_batch.py : give a taxon id and the batch size the script retrieves the list of run accession and split them in multiple txt files according to the batch size.
+The pipeline considers the date of the last processed date as last cheked date for future updates.

 ### Mandatory arguments